ImageMagick/Usage-Markdown/basics/index.md

 ### What Q-level should I use

-In summery what type of ImageMagick should I use?
+In summary, what type of ImageMagick should I use?
 Q8, Q16, HDRI?

 **Q8** has a smaller memory foot print, as image values are saved in memory as 8 bit values, just like most image file formats.
 For basic composition, image format conversion, simple 'once off resize', or drawing on images, then Q8 is 'good enough'.